ekemper/replit-todo/CLOUD_DEPLOYMENT.md

 ### Database Connection Issues

+Note: The application now runs on port 8080 instead of 5000.

 1. Check if your Cloud SQL instance is accessible from Cloud Run:
    - Verify that the IP allowlist includes the necessary ranges
    - Consider using Cloud SQL Auth Proxy instead of direct connection